 PUPPY PRE SCHOOL

 Do you have a new puppy?
-Did you know that socialisation is a very important part of puppy development, and what better way to socialise your pup with other people and other pooches by signing up for our puppy preschool course!
+Did you know that early socialisation is a very important part of puppy development?
+Until you puppy is fully vaccinated the best way to socialise your pup with other people and other pups in a safe environment is by signing up for our puppy preschool course!

 Puppies: between 8 weeks and 16 weeks of age, who have at least had their first vaccination

-To find out more info on start dates and places, call our clinic and talk to our staff today!”
+To find out more info on start dates and locations and to book your spot click on our Book Online call our clinic on 3728387 and talk to our staff today!”